BanceDev/alpine-pages/README.md

 ## Example

 To create a page, just add a page function to an Alpine.data.
 This function needs to return a string of html that will make up your page.
-The alpine-js page plugin automatically handles reactivity for embedding format strings.
+The plugin automatically handles reactivity for embedding format strings.
 That way if any member of your data updates the page will update with it.

 ```js
 Alpine.data("home", () => ({